kinghat/tabbed-card/README.md

 # Tabbed Card

-a custom card for home assistant that utilizes tabs to segregate individual cards.
+A custom card for home assistant that utilizes tabs to segregate individual cards.

 ![Tabbed Card](assets/tabs.png)